Survival of BIOFUNGICIDE and MYCORRHIZAE in PRO-MIX Growing Media

-Both groups of organisms occur naturally in soils.
+Both groups of organisms occur naturally in soils and are not genetically modified.
 They have been selected through a screening process for their growth enhancing properties or disease suppression.
 Their modes of action are slightly different.
-MYCORRHIZAE™ is a fungal biostimulant that colonizes the roots, extending the root surface area to acquire water and nutrients where the plant roots are not present.
-Whereas the BIOFUNGICIDE™* is a rapid colonizing bacterium that reduces the occurrence of plant root diseases and also can enhance plant growth.
+Mycorrhizae are symbioses between a mycorrhizal fungus and roots.
+The fungus colonizes the roots, extending the root surface area, and acquires water and nutrients where the plant roots are not present, and transfers them to plants.
+It accelerates rooting, improves fertilizer uptake and increases resistance of plant to stresses.

-MYCORRHIZAE™: MYCORRHIZAE™ is defined as a symbiosis between plant roots and a fungus, which together mutually benefit each other.
-This symbiosis, known as the "Arbuscular Mycorrhizae type", is most common among vegetable and annual plants grown in greenhouses.
-In non-farmed environments, mycorrhizae colonize almost 70 % of the plant species present.
+Mycorrhizae are defined as symbioses between plant roots and a fungus, which mutually benefit each other.
+The symbiosis, known as the "Arbuscular Mycorrhiza” type, is most common among vegetable and annual plants grown in greenhouses.
+In non-farmed environments, mycorrhizal fungi colonize almost 80% of the plant species present.
 These types of mycorrhizae do not occur naturally in peat moss and growing media; therefore, they are introduced into growing media.

-MYCORRHIZAE™ not only colonize plants in PRO-MIX®, but continue to colonize plant roots even after transplanting in soil.
-They will survive almost all temperature extremes and climatic changes from freezing to intense heat because they have very resistant cells, called vesicles of spores, which are filled with lipids.
+Our MYCORRHIZAE™ not only colonize plants in PRO-MIX®, but continue to colonize plant roots even after transplanting in soil.
+They will survive almost all temperature extremes and climatic changes from freezing to intense heat because they have very resistant cells, called “spores”, which are filled with lipids.
 These spores can be compared to seeds of plants because they allow for long survival in the soil.
-When Mycorrhizae™ is added to growing media, the storage temperature changes are similar to those in soils.
-When storage temperatures become cold in winter, MYCORRHIZAE™ gradually prepare their cell walls for freezing temperatures so they can survive.
-Even high soil temperatures do not kill the MYCORRHIZAE™.
+When MYCORRHIZAE™ are added into growing media, the storage temperature changes are similar to those in soils.
+When storage temperatures become cold in winter, the mycorrhizal fungi gradually prepare their cell walls for freezing temperatures, so they can survive.
+Even high soil temperatures do not kill our MYCORRHIZAE™.
 Carpio et al 2003 at Texas A & M University, conducted tests on various stresses in Texas nurseries during summer heat, and mycorrhizae remained functional in plant roots even at very high summer temperatures.

 MYCORRHIZAE™ added to PRO-MIX® growing media are viable up to 2 years in storage, which includes exposure to freezing temperatures.
-However, when mycorrhizae are sold only as inoculants there is a narrow storage temperature range because mineral carriers used in inoculants do not insulate as well as peat moss.
-See the table below that highlights some of the key differences between both types of products containing mycorrhizae.
+However, when mycorrhizae are sold only as inoculants, they are more fragile and there is a narrow storage temperature range because mineral carriers used in inoculants do not insulate as well as peat moss, bark and coir in growing media.

-Biofungicide: Premier Tech Horticulture currently offers two Biofungicide bacterium, Bacillus subtilis in our PRO-MIX® BIOFUNGICIDE™* product line and Bacillus pumilus in our PRO-MIX® BIOFUNGICIDE™* + MYCORRHIZAE™ product line.
-Both have the same tolerance to storage temperatures.
-These biofungicides have been selected to help suppress root disease caused by Fusarium, Pythium and Rhizoctonia.
-Many tests confirm these biofungicide strains can survive in prolonged storage temperatures up to 120°F and well below freezing.
-There is abundant research data that shows these bacteria can survive long periods of time at various temperatures.
+Premier Tech currently offers a BIOFUNGICIDE™, consisting of Bacillus pumilus bacteria, in the PRO-MIX® BIOFUNGICIDE™* + MYCORRHIZAE™ product line.
+The bacteria have the same tolerance to storage temperatures.
+This biofungicide has been selected to help suppress root disease caused by Fusarium, Pythium and Rhizoctonia.
+Many tests confirm the strain can survive in prolonged storage temperatures up to 120°F and well below freezing.
+Abundant research data show these bacteria can survive long periods of time at various temperatures.

 Most other biofungicides available on the market utilize different types of microorganisms.
-They work well for root disease suppression and biostimulation, but are more susceptible to viability loss from heat and frost because they do not have the hearty, spore-like structures like the Bacillus bacteria.
-The manufacturers of these products also recommend shorter storage periods in growing media.
+Most can work for root disease suppression and biostimulation, but they need to be re-applied, they require control storage conditions before use and they are more susceptible to viability loss from heat and frost because they do not have the hearty, spore-like structures like the Bacillus bacteria.
+The manufacturers of these products also recommend a short storage period when incorporated into growing media.

-Premier Tech Horticulture recommends using PRO-MIX® peat based growing medium within 9-12 months or peat-bark based growing medium within 6 months after manufacturing.
-This is mainly due to the natural biodegradation of the wetting agent added to the growing medium, which helps with the wetting of peat moss.
-Once the shelf life has been reached, the growing medium may have difficulty absorbing water.
-For more information on this subject consult the previous Tech Tips 1-1 and 1-10 on wetting agents and peat moss media.
+Premier Tech recommends using PRO-MIX® peat-based growing medium within 9-12 months or peat-bark based growing medium within 6 months after manufacturing.
+This is mainly due to the natural biodegradation of the wetting agent added to the growing medium, which facilitates the absorption of water in growing media.

 - Carpio, L., F. T. Davies, M.A.
 Arnold, 2003.
 "Effect of commercial arbuscular mycorrhizal fungi on growth, survivability and subsequent landscape performance of selected container grown nursery crops."
 J. Environ.
 Hort 21(4):190-195